Sick of the same breakfast every morning? Get your fiber fix with these sweet, savory, and satisfying high-fiber foods.

 Fiber: 12.5 grams per cup, cooked

 “Roasted chickpeas are one of my favorite snacks to buy,” says Marisa Moore, R.D.N.
-The packaged ones, like Biena Roasted Chickpea Snacks, are incredibly convenient and stay crispy much longer than homemade versions, she says.
+The packaged ones are incredibly convenient and stay crispy much longer than homemade versions, she says.

 You can also blend chickpeas to make hummus or toss a ½ cup of chickpeas on your salad.